swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 ## Sending SMS

-There are two scripts I found in the internet to send SMS.
+There are two scripts I found on the internet to send SMS.
 They basically selects the IMSI from the sqlite database the Osmo stack creates and then connects through the telnet interface to issue the desired commands.
 One of them is *sms_broadcast.py*:

 ```python
 #!/usr/bin/env python